-A guide to problems, costs, maintenance and repair for your 2001 Ford Windstar
+A guide to repairs, service, and maintenance costs for your 2001 Ford Windstar

 The Check Engine Light may illuminate with fault code P0171 and/or P0174 stored, indicating a lean fuel mixture.
 Our technicians tell us the left valve cover gasket, upper intake gaskets, vacuum line, and bolts may need to be replaced with updated parts to correct this concern.

 A knocking noise from the upper engine area may indicate a loose intake runner.
 Our technicians tell us if this is the case, replacement of the upper intake clamshell will be necessary.

 I was investagating the ABS indicator light on the van and why it stays on.
 During this time I was going through and fixing a few other things that had stopped working and one of them was the drivers side door power lock and also the passenger side power door lock, I aslo had trouble with the interior lights flashing while I was driving.
 I decide to change the lock assemble in both front doors to fix the power lock feature and be able to use t...

 2001 Ford Windstar Questionsif my belt tensioner wasnt working wright or broken would it make a loud knocki (1 answer)

 could my belt tensioner make loud knocking noises coming from the engine

 the first time I tried to start it . it backfired. so I tried starting it again. it started but it has a loud knocking noise coming from the engine. like something broke in the engine. what could it be. ?

 2001 Ford Windstar RecallsRear Axle Fractures Due To Previous Recall Repair